pulse-framework/pulse/docs/v4/docs/pulse-instance.md

 });
 ```

-> Here's a Typescript interface for quick refrence, however each property will be explained in more detail below.
+> Here's a TypeScript interface for quick refrence, however each property will be explained in more detail below.

 ```ts
 interface PulseConfig {